First of all, can we both agree that most salesmen suck?

 Turn on the hot water tank using propane when you first get there.
 In about 20 minutes, you should have hot water.
 It's good to test it on electricity as well, while plugged into shore power.

 Keep in mind it takes a bit (usually) for the hot water to get to the shower or sinks.
 Give it time.
 The farther the water outlet you are testing is from the hot water heater, the longer it takes for hot water to get there.
-Like most houses.
+Same as houses.

 Check the tank outside.
 There will be a door to it on the outside of the RV.
-Look for spider webs, animal nests, etc. The area should be clean.
+Look for spider webs, animal nests, etc. The area should be free of debris.

 Other Things To Check

 This is a VERY important one.
 Check ALL around the floor for soft spots.
-Use your foot, use something else like a ruler or stick.
-If you feel soft anywhere, it is likely rot from water damage.
+Use your foot, and use something else like a ruler or stick.
+If you feel soft anywhere, it is a water damage indicator (Which also means there could be hidden mold).

 This is not ALWAYS the case.
 For instance, my floor in the middle of my RV is soft.
 It's not rot.
 There's no wood there.
 It's a dense foam (sandwiched between two sheets of aluminum) that has been packed down from dance parties.
 (Yes, dance parties, LOL!)

 I was very relieved to find out there was no wood and I didn't have a big problem.
-But in MOST RVs, soft areas mean you should be prepared to do a lot of renovation work.
+But, in MOST RVs, soft areas mean you should be prepared to do a lot of renovation work.
 If you aren't, walk away.
+Better yet, run.

-Some water damage is visible.
-So give the floor a long hard look.
+Sometimes water damage is visible.
+So, give the floor a long hard look.
 Don't forget to look (and poke) at areas under beds, booths, etc.

 Are the walls solid?
 Thin?
 Will you be able to hang anything from them?
 These things are good to know.
 (Command strips are commonly used in RVs.)